-• RQ6.
-How does the impact of a two-year EM programme differ by number of hours of English lessons, Key Stage 2 prior attainment in English and gender?
+- RQ6.
+How does the impact of a two-year English Mastery programme differ by number of hours of English lessons? - RQ7: How does the impact of a two-year English Mastery programme differ by Key Stage 2 prior attainment in English? - RQ8.
+How does the impact of a two-year English Mastery programme differ by gender?